GiannisProf/Pong/README.md

 # Pong
-simple 2 player pong game using the pygame module...planning on modifying to Player vs A.I.
+simple 2 player pong game using the pygame module...planning to make an AI as the second player.